Netanyahu investigation: What happens next?

 JERUSALEM (Reuters) - Benjamin Netanyahu is the dominant Israeli politician of his generation.
 On the domestic and international stage, no rival comes close to the veteran Likud Party leader known widely as“Bibi”.

 Israeli police on Feb.
-13 recommended that the 68-year-old,four-term prime minister be indicted for bribery in two cases[nL8N1Q36M4].
+13 recommended that the 68-year-old,four-term prime minister be indicted for bribery in two cases.
 On Friday, he was questioned in connection with a third investigation.

 It is by no means certain that Netanyahu will be indicted.
 The police can only make recommendations.
 It is now up to Israel’s attorney-general, Avichai Mandelblit, to decide whether to press charges.
 That decision could take months.